mongodb/terraform-provider-mongodbatlas/website/docs/r/cluster_outage_simulation.html.markdown

 * `project_id` - (Required) The unique ID for the project that contains the cluster that is/will undergoing outage simulation.
 * `cluster_name` - (Required) Name of the Atlas Cluster that is/will undergoing outage simulation.
 * `outage_filters` - (Minimum one required) List of settings that specify the type of cluster outage simulation.
-  * `outage_filters.0.cloud_provider` - (Required) The cloud provider of the region that undergoes the outage simulation.
+  * `cloud_provider` - (Required) The cloud provider of the region that undergoes the outage simulation.
 Following values are supported:
     * `AWS`
     * `GCP`
     * `AZURE`
-  * `outage_filters.0.region_name` - (Required) The Atlas name of the region to undergo an outage simulation.
+  * `region_name` - (Required) The Atlas name of the region to undergo an outage simulation.
-  * `outage_filters.0.type` - (Required) The type of cluster outage to simulate.
-Following values are supported:
-    * `REGION` (Simulates a cluster outage for a region)

 ## Attributes Reference